k21971/CrecelleHack/doc/variantfixes.md

     - Runeswords are made of steel by default, thus cutting down the length of Stormbringer's un-ID'd description.
+    - Grimtooth is made of iron, and Frost Brand is made of ice.
     - Orcs do not hate mithril.
 There is no basis for this, and I would rather make orcs distinct in different ways.